 Community Grantees

-MS Taman Foundation Press Release 2023
+MS Taman Foundation Press Release 2024

-In the year 2023, we have seen widespread humanitarian injustices around the world.
-In response to these crises, our communities have mobilized, organized, and created impactful change.
-The Mahmoud S Taman Foundation is proud to have aided these grassroots organizations, non-profits, and individual dedicated community members by providing funding through our Community Grants Program.
-Over $10,400 was granted this year alone to 10 different organizations and initiatives locally, nationally, and internationally.
-Since the foundation was founded in 2011, over $130,000 has been distributed as grants to initiatives around the world working hard to improve lives and provide assistance to those in need.
+Since the conception of the Taman Foundation in 2011 by Dr. Taman, over $135,000 has been distributed in grants, scholarships, and financial support to initiatives around the world working tirelessly to improve the lives of others and provide assistance to those in need of additional support.
 The Foundation honors the legacy of Dr. Mahmoud Shawky Taman - a community leader and psychiatrist who lived and served in the Chippewa Valley in Northwestern Wisconsin for 44 years.
 The Foundation's purpose is to advance missions and projects which strive to better their communities by providing support in areas such as youth education and the arts, mutual aid, food and water insecurity, multicultural and interfaith events and efforts, and international medical aid.

-In 2023, the Taman Foundation intends to continue to provide financial support for community organizations, projects, and initiatives through funding of grants up to $1000.
+In 2025, the Taman Foundation intends to continue to provide financial support for community organizations, projects, and initiatives through funding of grants up to $1000.
 Our grant recipients this year are a testament of the kindness and passion for transformative change that exists in the hearts of our community members here in Wisconsin and around the world.
 Advocates and pioneers of justice are needed now more than ever and it is our goal to carry out the legacy of Dr. Taman through grant funding supporting direct action within our communities.

 Our Impact Around the World